 Marvin Alkin: Evaluation theory; problems of evaluating educational programs; stakeholder involvement, evaluation utilization, use, and influence; organizational capacity-building.

 Christina Christie: Applied evaluation studies and research on evaluation practice, theories of evaluation; mixed evaluation and research methods; continuous improvement.

 José Felipe Martinez: Performance assessment; measures of school and classroom instructional climate and practice; program implementation; survey methods; portfolio and observation scoring protocols; teacher evaluation and development systems.

-Kristen Rohanna: Continuous improvement and improvement science; mixed research design and methods.
+Kristen Rohanna: Applied evaluation studies, improvement science, continuous improvement and organizational learning, mixed evaluation design and research methods.

 3026 Moore Hall